wwang-chcn/Giotto_ReadtheDocs/rd_md/create_spatvector_object_from_dfr.md

 ## Description

-create terra spatvector from a data.frame
+create terra spatvector from a data.frame where cols 1 and 2 must be x and y coordinates respectively.
+Additional columns are set as attributes to the points where the first additional should be the feat_ID.

 ## Usage